benjastro/AMAC-state-checker/README.md

-# amac-ssdi-state-checker
+# AMAC-state-checker
- State Checker For AMAC SSDI
+State Checker For AMAC SSDI and FE